2006 European heatwave: In Poland

 After a hot and dry July, August 2006 was cold and very rainy.
 The average temperature hovered slightly below the long-term standards.
 At the beginning of the month in the west of the country experienced torrential rains and violent storms.
 In Wrocław decreased 292 mm of water; that is 4 times more than usual.
 As a result of heavy rains came the floods, which affected mainly Lower Silesia.

 For a change September 2006 was warm and dry.
 In the west, that month was more than 4 C-change warmer than the norm.
 In Słubice the average temperature was until 18.0 C. Early September brought gusty winds in Poland, near Bydgoszcz in Kuyavian-Pomeranian Voivodeship tornado passed, which escaped with the roots of several hundred trees.

 October 2006 is also inscribed as one of the warmer in the history of meteorological measurements, as well as very dry.
 For many days the temperature exceeded 20 C degrees, reaching up to 26 C at the south of the country.
 It was also very sunny month, because reported about 150 sunshine hours.

 November 2006 in Poland was the warmest from 10 years.
 The daily temperature reached up to 20 C and at night rarely dropped below 0 C. November was very wet, usually dropped 100 mm of water, and the standard is approximately 40 mm.
 Like in October the wind was blowing strongly, particularly on the coast of the Baltic Sea.
 At the end of the month, thick fog blocked airports in Warsaw, Kraków and Wrocław to 3 days.

 Winter 2006/2007 was extremely warm and rainy, in many cities, the snow lay only a few days, and rain fell for MANY days.
 At night the temperature increased up to 14 C degrees, which at this time of year, it was an unprecedented phenomenon.
-In January 2007, the maximum temperature increased to 20 C, especially in the south, where often blow halny – a foehn wind, and in Elblag during the day 13 C, and at night 10 C. The average temperature in winter 2006/2007 in eastern Poland was about 2.5 C, normally -2.5 C and in western Poland 4.5 C, normally 1 C.
+In January 2007, the maximum temperature increased to 20 C, especially in the south, where often blow halny – a foehn wind, and in Elbląg during the day 13 C, and at night 10 C. The average temperature in winter 2006/2007 in eastern Poland was about 2.5 C, normally -2.5 C and in western Poland 4.5 C, normally 1 C.

 This conclusion was the warmest winter since the measurements.
-In March 2007, in Elblag this month was snow-less, but it rained and the temperature reached up to 17 C, and at night of 22nd of March 8 C. Summer 2007 was not that dry.
+In March 2007, in Elbląg this month was snow-less, but it rained and the temperature reached up to 17 C, and at night of 22nd of March 8 C. Summer 2007 was not that dry.
 It rained a lot, temperatures reached down to -1 C in the Polish-Czech/Tatra hills, temps reached up to 35 C, but it lasted for only 2-3 days, and temperature fell down.